 The Master of Education (MEd) in School Counseling is designed to prepare students to function as K–12 Certified Professional School Counselors.
 This program is approved by the New Hampshire Department of Education and leads to New Hampshire certification in school (guidance) counseling.
 PSU’s school counseling program is nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 It is the only school counseling program in New Hampshire to hold this prestigious accreditation.
-See the 2013 CACREP School Counseling Program Outcomes report.
+Students should note that there are significant post-degree requirements to undertake prior to being licensed.

 Certification-only Option (for those who have a master’s degree): Students would complete 48 credits as listed below.